xiaoshine/CubemapRenderer/README.md

 ## Scheme
 - Write extend editor code, select source camera and config the parameters for create Cubemap.
 - Select path and input file name to save the render Cubemap.

-## Achieve
-- CubemapRenderer : Draw extend editor window and render scene into a static Cubemap asset.

 ## Preview
 - Cubemap Renderer